 The Peace Process

 Senator Casey has said that the path to peace between Israel and the Palestinians must be through direct talks between the parties.
 The prospect of a negotiated, two-state solution to the conflict must be based upon a full recognition of Israel’s right to exist.
 In addition, Israel cannot be expected to negotiate with a Palestinian government that includes Hamas unless it renounces violence, recognizes Israel’s right to exist and abides by past agreements.
+Senator Casey opposes efforts to internationalize the conflict through multilateral organizations and external pressure on Israel through efforts like the Boycott, Divestment and Sanctions movement.

 On September 19, 2016, Senator Casey joined a bipartisan group of his colleagues in writing to President Obama to urge that he oppose any one-sided resolution at the United Nations that would “lock the parties into positions that would make it more difficult to return to the negotiating table.”